zamboni/Loop/Pods/Kiwi/Readme.md

 The [Kiwi Wiki](https://github.com/allending/Kiwi/wiki) is the official documentation source.

 # Getting it #
-The best way to get Kiwi is by cloning the git repository: `git clone git://github.com/allending/Kiwi.git`
+The best way to get Kiwi is by cloning the git repository: `git clone git://github.com/allending/Kiwi.git`, build "Kiwi iOS" scheme and drag and drop the library to your project.